faryal1907/dystopia/README.md

 3. Click "Read Mode" to enable word-by-word dictionary lookup
 4. Click any word to see definition, pronunciation, and examples
 5. Click the heart icon (💗) to analyze sentiment
+6. Click the lightning icon (⚡) to summarize the text
-6. Adjust voice settings (speed, pitch, volume)
+7. Adjust voice settings (speed, pitch, volume)
-7. Click play to start reading
+8. Click play to start reading

+#### **AI Summarization** ✨ NEW
+1. Go to Summarize page
+2. Enter or paste long text (minimum 50 words)
+3. Choose summary length (short, medium, long)
+4. Click "Summarize" button
+5. **Wait 5-20 seconds** for AI to process (first time may take longer)
+6. View summary with statistics
+7. Click "Listen" to hear summary in TTS
+8. Click "Focus" to read summary in Focus Mode
+9. Copy summary or send to other features

 #### **Translation**
 1. Go to Translation page